lyzinskey/Entertainment-Event-Search/README.md

-### After an event details are performed, the corresponding event row in the result table will be highlighted
+### After details of an event are performed, the corresponding event row in the result table will be highlighted

 ![alt text](/snapshots/clicked_event.png) <br>